snowplow-archive/cloudfront-log-deserializer/README.md

-# Amazon S3 and CloudFront access log Deserializer for Hive
+# Hive Deserializer for Amazon S3 and CloudFront Access Logs

 ## Introduction